kcobos/SIGA-Cloud/README.md

 GoLang has a main official package for automated testing and benchmarking called [Testing](https://golang.org/pkg/testing/) but it doesn't have assertions, so we have to choose a library to code faster.
 In this [repo](https://github.com/bmuschko/go-testing-frameworks) there is a comparison between a lot of GoLang testing libraries.

-For this project, we are going to choose [Testify](https://github.com/stretchr/testify) for now.
-Later, maybe, we are going to choose [Goblin](https://github.com/franela/goblin) for BDD.
+For this project, we are going to choose [Testify](https://github.com/stretchr/testify) to test issues and [Goblin](https://github.com/franela/goblin) to test user stories like BDD.
+We have chose that two due to their community and simplicity (we don't need a web interface for testing for now).